 3. They understand copy, too.

-Just because your design partner is primarily versed in design, doesn’t mean that he or she can’t offer valuable feedback on your copy.
+Just because your design partner is primarily versed in design, it doesn’t mean that he or she can’t offer valuable feedback on your copy.
 Especially if he or she has a decent amount of experience, they’ve picked up a few things about copy and can offer some suggestions.

 Let your design partner be someone you bounce copy ideas off of, and listen to their ideas and feedback.
 It’s likely that these conversations will help you to write even better versions of your copy.